dewv/ops/.github/ISSUE_TEMPLATE/daily-log-check.md

 ---

 Access the production server using the appropriate account.

+Run `./daily.sh YYYY-MM-DD` where `YYYY-MM-DD` represents the start point for your check.
+On Mondays, this should be the date of the preceding Friday; on other days, it should be the preceding day.
+(This does mean that some log data will be checked twice, but redundant checks are better than gaps.)

-Check the following.
-If you find anything that needs follow up or investigation, create appropriate Issues in this repository.
+The script walks you through the process of checking various server health indicators.
+If you find problems or anything that seems out of the ordinary, create an Issue in this repo.

-- [ ] Check `/var/log/unattended-upgrades/unattended-upgrades.log` to verify that security updates installed without problems.
-- [ ] Run `grep 'Accepted password' /var/log/auth.log`; all search hits should be for one of two expected accounts.
-- [ ] Check `/var/log/syslog` for anything unusual.
-(Most entries will be hourly `cron` jobs.)
-- [ ] Run `~/logdays.sh 2` to identify log files updated within the last 48 hours.
-(Replace 2 with 3 on Mondays.)
-Browse some of these; especially unusual ones; look for anything out of the ordinary.
+Finally, close this Issue with a comment that *either*
+- links to the new Issues you created, *or*
+- says "No issues found".